NomicFoundation/hardhat-boilerplate/README.md

 ## What’s Included?

+This repository uses our recommended hardhat setup, by using our [`@nomicfoundation/hardhat-toolbox`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-toolbox).
+When you use this plugin, you'll be able to:
 Your environment will have everything you need to build a Dapp powered by Hardhat and React.

-- [Hardhat](https://hardhat.org/): An Ethereum development task runner and testing network.
-- [Mocha](https://mochajs.org/): A JavaScript test runner.
-- [Chai](https://www.chaijs.com/): A JavaScript assertion library.
-- [ethers.js](https://docs.ethers.io/v5/): A JavaScript library for interacting with Ethereum.
-- [Waffle](https://github.com/EthWorks/Waffle/): To have Ethereum-specific Chai assertions/mathers.
+- Deploy and interact with your contracts using [ethers.js](https://docs.ethers.io/v5/) and the [`hardhat-ethers`](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-ethers) plugin.
+- Test your contracts with [Mocha](https://mochajs.org/), [Chai](https://chaijs.com/) and our own [Hardhat Chai Matchers](https://hardhat.org/hardhat-chai-matchers) plugin.
+- Interact with Hardhat Network with our [Hardhat Network Helpers](https://hardhat.org/hardhat-network-helpers).
+- Verify the source code of your contracts with the [hardhat-etherscan](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan) plugin.
+- Get metrics on the gas used by your contracts with the [hardhat-gas-reporter](https://github.com/cgewecke/hardhat-gas-reporter) plugin.
+- Measure your tests coverage with [solidity-coverage](https://github.com/sc-forks/solidity-coverage).

-- [A sample frontend/Dapp](./frontend): A Dapp which uses [Create React App](https://github.com/facebook/create-react-app).
+This project also includes [a sample frontend/Dapp](./frontend), which uses [Create React App](https://github.com/facebook/create-react-app).

 ## Troubleshooting